-In order to move up or down between differences, use the Up ( $^{\uparrow}$ ) and Down ( $^{\downarrow}$ ) arrows.
-Selecting an entry in the third pane selects the relevant entry in either the From or To baseline and vice versa.
+In order to move up or down between conflicts you use the Up ( $\uparrow$ ) and Down ( $\downarrow$ ) buttons.
+Selecting an entry in the 3rd pane selects the relevant entry in either the 'From' or 'To' Baseline and vice versa.

-When differences occur in the Compare Baselines screen, there can be a number of reasons.
-The following table lists the icons and their definitions.
-Additionally, it provides a description of Difference States when a specific button is enabled.
+When Conflicts occur in the Compare Baselines Screen there can be one of a number of reasons.
+The next table outlines the meaning of the Visual Cues (Icons) that appear and explains the Conflict States when a specific button is enabled.

-Icons can appear in the From and To baselines in the normal tree view, without any adornments such as pluses or circles.
-In this instance, this signifies that an object of this type was found in each baseline and these were found to be identical; hence there is no difference between the two baselines.
+It should be noted that icons can appear in the From and To baselines as per the normal Tree View of the Optimal TraceTM Enterprise application, effectively without any adornments such as pluses or circles.
+In this instance, this signifies that an object of this type was found in each Baseline and these were found to be identical, hence there is no conflict.

-Icon Action Description Adornment Added The selected element was added to the baseline.
-Removed The selected element was removed from the baseline. or or Different sub- element(s) or a property difference There are two scenarios when this icon appears: The first scenario is that the change occurred when a sub-element was added or removed.
-For instance adding a new link to a requirement.
-The second scenario is that the changes are at the property level.
-For example A name or description changed in a package.
-In this scenario, Optimal Trace displays the exact text of the change in the appropriate column.
-Additionally, the property that changed is reflected in the Action column. or ^ Associated element has changed Another element that is associated with this element has changed.
-For example a step element is associated with an actor element. → or → Positional change The position of the selected element changed.
-Positional changes happen when elements are added or removed to an area where there are more elements after the specific element.
-For example, if step 4 were removed from of a total of 6 steps, a step positional change results.
+Element Action Description Adornment Removed This means that the selected Element was Added to that baseline. - Added This means that the selected Element was removed from that baseline. or or Different Sub- element(s) or a Property difference This happens in two scenarios.
+The first is that the change occurred due to a sub-element having been added or removed.
+For instance adding a new Link to a Requirement.
+The second scenario is that the changes are at the 'property' level so for example in the case of a package this might be a name or description change.
+In this instance the exact text of the change is shown in the appropriate column.
+Additionally, the property that was changed is reflected in the Action column. or Associated element has changed This means that another Element that is Associated with this Element has changed (e.g. a Step Element can be associated with an Actor Element). → or → Positional Change This means that the selected Element has a positional change.
+Positional Changes happen when elements are added or removed where there are more elements after the specific element.
+For example if step 4 were removed (of a total of 6 steps) then a step positional change would result.
 Positional changes also occur if an element is moved up or down.

-It is possible to save the results in the third pane to a text file as well as generating a HTML view of the results.
+You can also Save the results in the 3rd pane to a text file as well as generating a HTML view of the results.